ITensor/website/docs/julia/formulas/site_type/main.md

 ### The Tag Type

-The first part of the code defines a special type, known as a `TagType` which is basically a type (such as Int or Float64) but made from a string.
-After writing the line:
+The most important aspect of this code is a special type, known as a `TagType`, which is a type made from a string.
+The string of interest here will be an Index tag.
+In the code above, the `TagType` we are using is

-    const SpinThreeHalfSite = TagType"S=3/2"
+    TagType"S=3/2"

-there is now a new type in the Julia type system which is `TagType"S=3/2"`.
-But because this is kind of awkward to write, we have created an alias for this type: `SpinThreeHalfSite`.
-It is just another way of writing the same type.

 What is the purpose of a `TagType`?
+The answer is that we would like to be able to select different functions to call on an ITensor Index based on what tags it has, but that is not directly possible in Julia.
+However, if we can map a tag to a type in the Julia type system, we can create function overloads for that type.
-It is somewhat technical in detail, but at a simple level it allows ITensor to deduce which of a set of overloaded functions to call based on what tag or tags a particular Index has.
-So if the code encounters an Index such as `Index(4,"S=3/2")` it can call functions which are specialized for indices carrying the `"S=3/2"` tag.
-This can happen even though Index tags are known only at run time.
-(If an Index has more than one specially recognized tags, an error is raised.)
+ITensor does this for certain functions for you, and we will discuss a few of these functions below.
+So if the code encounters an Index such as `Index(4,"S=3/2")` it can call these functions which are specialized for indices carrying the `"S=3/2"` tag.

 ### The siteinds Function

+One of the overloadable `TagType` functions is `siteinds`, whose only job is to make an array of Index objects appropriate for the tag we are customizing around.
-The function `siteinds` is defined for our new custom `SpinThreeHalfSite` type as follows:
+The function `siteinds` is defined for our new `"S=3/2"` tag as follows:

-    function siteinds(::SpinThreeHalfSite,
+    function ITensors.siteinds(::TagType"S=3/2",
                                N::Int; kwargs...)
       return [Index(4,"S=3/2,Site,n=$n") for n=1:N]
     end

+Note that the function name is prepended with `ITensors.` before `siteinds`.
+This prefix makes sure the function is overloading other versions of the `siteinds` in the `ITensors` module.

-All this function does is make an array, or vector of Index objects.
+All the `siteinds` function does is make an array, or vector of Index objects.
 The important thing is that the Index objects in the returned array carry the `"S=3/2"` tag.
-However, it's also customary and useful to put the `"Site"`tag which is ITensor's convention for site indices of MPS and MPO objects, as well as the tag `"n=$n"` which labels each Index as `"n=1"`, `"n=2"`, etc.
+However, it's also customary and useful to put the `"Site"` tag which is ITensor's convention for site indices of MPS and MPO objects, as well as the tag `"n=$n"` which labels each Index as `"n=1"`, `"n=2"`, etc.

 The `siteinds` function is not strictly necessary for working with special degrees of freedom and `TagType`s.
 But it's convenient to have for